 - Muscle weakness with rash or calcinosis (calcium deposits in the skin/muscle)

 Our approach to care is family-oriented, focusing on the needs of our young patients, as well as the concerns of family members and caregivers.
 At Comer Children's, our goal is to put children on the road to recovery as quickly as possible, so they can enjoy being kids again.

 Advancing Patient Care Through Research

-Pediatric rheumatologists at Comer Children's Hospital are working to advance patient care through medical education and research.
+Pediatric rheumatologists at Comer Children's are working to advance patient care through medical education and research.
 In addition to training clinicians, residents and medical students from across the country and around the world, we participate in collaborative research with other institutions through the Childhood Arthritis and Rheumatology Research Alliance (CARRA).
 A group of more than 400 pediatric rheumatologists and researchers, CARRA focuses on developing new and better treatments for juvenile arthritis, systemic lupus erythematosus, juvenile dermatomyositis, vasculitis, scleroderma, chronic pain and other rheumatic diseases.